This is the second installment of a four-part series exploring the risks and rewards of freelance legal work. Be sure to read:

 - Part 3: Launching and growing a solo legal practice

 - Part 4: Managing risk as a solo practitioner

 Laying the groundwork for a successful solo law practice

 If a thorough analysis of your potential solo legal practice convinces you that starting a new venture is the right decision, it’s time to lay the foundation for a successful business by building a strong legal and technological infrastructure.

 First, select an entity type for your new company; this determines the kind of income taxes you’ll pay as a solo practitioner.
-Most freelance attorneys form either a limited liability company (LLC) or a partnership (LLP) because these entities balance liability with a favorable tax structure.
+Most freelance lawyers form either a limited liability company or a partnership because these entities balance liability with a favorable tax structure.
 After you define specific goals for your new organization, consult with a tax expert to prepare your business for short- and long-term success.